PdxCodeGuild/Class_Runtime_Terrors/3 JavaScript/docs/20 - How does JS work.md

 console.log(3)
 ```

-This below is am example of asynchronous code that is possible thanks to the *event loop*
+This below is an example of asynchronous code that is possible thanks to the *event loop*

 ```javascript
 console.log(1)